alacrity-ai/sequenzia/ROADMAP.md

 ## Bugs
 - Critical Bugs:
+  - [ ] Express Note tool ocassionally locks up.
+Don't know how to reproduce yet.
+  - [ ] Volume / Pan not updating properly on load session, and in wrong place when creating sequencer
+  - [ ] Instrument select menu pops up immediately on app load (needs to be in a controller)
+    - Load instrument button listener is not attached to sequencers from load session
+  - [ ] Changing skin during playback causes major issues, playback stops, all sequencers are expanded.
+    - First sequencer's event listeners are detached
+    - All sequencers are expanded
+    - Playback engine might not be getting the new sequencers, e.g. we need to resync with that
+    - Other potential issues
-  - [ ] Dragging down on a note, and running off of the note can lock handler mode in a weird state where a note has to be placed to do anything.
+  - [x] Dragging down on a note, and running off of the note can lock handler mode in a weird state where a note has to be placed to do anything.
 Drag threshold should be more forgiving moving down.
   - [ ] Velocity not being honored on webaudiofont drums
-  - [ ] When pressing play after a fresh stop, always starts from the beginning - ignores if user manually moved playhead to a spot
+  - [x] When pressing play after a fresh stop, always starts from the beginning - ignores if user manually moved playhead to a spot
   - [x] webaudiofont instrument wav export is silent.
 OfflineAudioContext issue. (related to currentTime?)
 - Small Bugs:
   - [x] Drum tracks on Wav export throw: Sample not found: '50', Sample not found: '53', etc